-Roger Kline, Research Fellow in the Business School and co-author of Professional Accountability in Social Care and Health: Challenging unacceptable practice and its management suggests National Anti-Bullying Week should be a cause for reflection in health and social care.
+Roger Kline, co-author of Professional Accountability in Social Care and Health: Challenging Unacceptable Practice and Its Management, suggests National Anti-Bullying Week should be a cause for reflection in health and social care.

 The NHS is England’s biggest employer and offers a service almost everyone uses.
 Overwhelmingly NHS staff enter healthcare because they care.
 Yet the last NHS staff survey of 300,000 personnel found that the proportion of NHS workers experiencing harassment, bullying or abuse from fellow staff in the last 12 months has now risen from 14% (2010) to 24% (2015).
 In the same year just 41% (down from 55% in 2010) of those experiencing or witnessing such harassment bullying and abuse from staff said they had reported it, a significant fall.